 WE MUST INCREASE THE NUMBER OF PHYSICS TEACHERS IN ARIZONA:

-* The ASU Modeling Instruction Program is one of the best physics and chemistry teacher professional development programs in the world, with proven data and results of success.
+* The ASU Modeling Instruction Program is world-renowned physics and chemistry teacher professional development, with proven success.
 Teachers learn deep content and effective hands-on, minds-on pedagogy so that in science class, students DO science.

-* Our Arizona leaders must convince school principals that physics is essential, even for average students.
+* Arizona leaders must convince school principals that physics is essential, even for average students.